John Papuchis: LSU

 In 2004, Papuchis accepted a similar position at Louisiana State University, as a Defensive Intern and Graduate Assistant under Head Coach Nick Saban, with additional duties coaching the punters.
 The following year, with Les Miles taking over for the departed Nick Saban, Bo Pelini joined LSU as Defensive Coordinator.
 Papuchis remained on the LSU staff under Pelini, and the LSU defense helped the Tigers to a final #6 ranking in both major polls.
 2006 saw further improvement, as the LSU defensive unit finished in the top ten nationally in four major defensive categories, and a final #3 ranking on both polls.
 2007 was a pinnacle year for LSU as the defense helped the Tigers to win the 2008 BCS National Championship Game.
-In all, the Pelini years at LSU resulted in the Tigers defense being ranked third nationally from 2005-2007.
+In all, the Pelini years at LSU resulted in the Tigers defense being ranked third nationally from 2005 to 2007.

 Nebraska

-Just prior to LSU's 2007 season national championship, Pelini was hired as the new Head Coach for the University of Nebraska Cornhuskers football team.
-Pelini stayed on at LSU through the championship game with the permission of Nebraska's Athletic Director, Tom Osborne, and then took several of his defensive staff members with him to Nebraska, including Papuchis.
+Just prior to LSU's 2007 season national championship, Pelini was hired as head coach of the Nebraska Cornhuskers.
+Pelini remained at LSU through the championship game with the permission of Nebraska athletic director Tom Osborne, and then took several of his defensive staff members with him to Nebraska, including Papuchis.
+In his first four years on staff, Papuchis tutored the defensive line and served as special teams coordinator.

 The 2008 season saw a dramatic turnaround in Nebraska's fortunes, particularly on the defensive side of the ball, as Nebraska climbed from the bottom ten defensive teams nationally and a dismal 5-7 record, to a resurgence of the Nebraska Blackshirt tradition as a surprisingly stingy Nebraska defense helped the Cornhuskers to a 9-4 2008 season, a tie for the Big 12 Conference northern division championship, and a post-January 1 bowl victory against Clemson at the 2009 Gator Bowl.

-Papuchis enters his fifth season on Bo Pelini's Nebraska staff in 2012, and his first year as the Huskers' defensive coordinator.
-Papuchis was promoted to his current role in December before Nebraska's Capital One Bowl matchup with South Carolina.

-In his first four years on staff, Papuchis tutored the defensive line and served as special teams coordinator, and also filled the role of recruiting coordinator in 2011.